 As adults, it is easy to forget how tough it is to learn how to brush your teeth correctly.

-Once again, a visit to a dental team that specialises in early childhood dentistry will be able to show your child how to clean each tooth in their mouth, using an oversized tooth and brush.
-This makes the whole experience fun and as you know, fun is the key to learning.
+Once again, a visit to a medical professional who specializes in general dentistry can help show your child how to clean each tooth in their mouth, using an oversized tooth and brush.

 Another advantage of visiting dental surgeries early in life is that it allows dental professionals to assess for potential orthodontic issues.